Real Estate Litigation

 Mr. Wachtel provides legal representation to those who are prosecuting quiet title claims to a property, as well as those seeking to establish ownership and lien rights.
 He represents property owners or affected neighbors in conflicts over trees, fences, setbacks and other boundary issues.

 Injunctive Relief and Declaratory Judgment Actions

 If a court order is required to prevent a party from doing something objectionable now or in the future or, to compel a party to take affirmative action to do something, Mr. Wachtel will petition the court on an expedited basis.
+He will seek a mandatory preliminary injunction pursuant to RPAPL 871 when there has been an encroachment on real property.
 He will also seek a declaratory judgment to legally validate claims of ownership, rent regulatory status or assertions of rights.
 More information about Injunctive Relief and Declaratory Judgment Actions.

 Gary J. Wachtel, Esq. will pursue a court order to compel a party to a contract to perform what the party has promised to perform.
 In the world of real estate, each individual piece of land, each house, condominium or cooperative apartment is a unique property.

 He will bring or defend mortgage foreclosure and ejectment actions for residential and commercial properties, and represents property owners or lien holders in disputes about default status or other terms of the mortgage.

 Shareholder Derivative Suits